kevin-tangg/Alexa-Smart-Devices/README.md

 NodeMCU ESP8266 Smart Home Personal Project

 1. Guidelines:
-  - Alexa for controlling all electronics in the room
+  - Alexa for turning on/off the room light and Computer
   - Smart outlet for room light
       1. Relays to control power source
   - Smart servo to turn on computer